fedarko/sheepgut/README.md

-# SheepGut Analysis Scripts/Notebooks
+# SheepGut analysis scripts/notebooks

 This repository contains various code files used in the analysis of metagenome-assembled genomes in a high-coverage sheep gut metagenome.

-Note that many of these files will not work on other systems since we have not provided the raw data files (which are over 100 GB) in this repository.
+Note that many of these files will not work on other systems "out of the box" (i.e. without some configuration) since we have not provided the raw data files (which are over 100 GB) in this repository, and since many scripts assume that they are being run on our computing server.

-However, we've tried to document things clearly; if you have any questions, please feel free to reach out.
+If you have any questions about getting things running or how things in this repository work, please feel free to reach out.

 ## `data-processing-scripts/`